RecipeMD/RecipeMD/specification.md

 An ingredient is represented as follows:

 1. The amount in italics
-2. Everything following until the end of the line is part of the name.
+2. Everything following until the end of the list item is part of the name.

 #### Name